damonjavert/jps2sm/README.md

         **or**
   -SN, --batchsnatched  Upload all releases that have been snatched
         **or**
-  -R, --batchrecent     Upload ALL recent releases uploaded to JPS that are under 1Gb in size.
+  -R, --batchrecent     Upload ALL recent releases uploaded to JPS
                         This mode will prompt you to continue once the JPS data has been downloaded, by default it parses the first page at JPS - the last 50 torrents shown on the main page: https://jpopsuki.eu/torrents.php .
                         This mode is designed to contribute to SM even if you do not have much activity at JPS and/or ensure that we have the very latest torrents!

-Help for optional arguments for batch processing:
+Help for optional arguments for batch mode:

   -s BATCHSTART, --batchstart BATCHSTART
                     Start at this page